mrarejimmyz/parmanus/README.md

 4. Add tests if applicable
 5. Submit a pull request

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

-## Support
+## 🆘 Support

-For issues and questions:
-- Open an issue on GitHub
+- **Issues**: Open an issue on GitHub
+- **Discussions**: Use GitHub Discussions
-- Check the troubleshooting section
+- **Documentation**: Check the wiki for detailed guides

-- Review Ollama documentation for model-specific issues
+---

+**Note**: This system is optimized for local GGUF models but provides Ollama fallback for maximum compatibility.
+All tools work with both backends.